yancong222/scripts/README.md

-# Scripts and modified code for experiments in linguistic meaning
+# Scripts and modified code for experiments in linguistic meaning and beyond

 by Yan Cong, 2018-present [ongoing work - strategy tree here: https://github.com/yancong222/SSD-LM-STanglab]